Annexins

 This section has been translated automatically.

-AnxA2, on the other hand, is involved in the regulation of actin dynamics at endosomes and thus in endosome maturation.
-In addition, AnxA2 has been linked to the regulation of actin rearrangements at the actin-plasma membrane interface during various processes.
+AnxA2, on the other hand, is involved in the regulation of actin dynamics on endosomes and thus in endosome maturation.
+In addition, AnxA2 has been associated with the regulation of actin rearrangements at the actin-plasma membrane interface during various processes.
+This plays a role in the pathogenesis of toxic epidermal necrolysis.

-Structurally, annexins can be divided into two separately folded domains: an N-terminal domain of varying length and sequence and a conserved C-terminal domain, often referred to as the annexin core.
-Annexin cores consist of four (eight in the case of Annexin A6) annexin repeat sequences, i.e. 70-80 amino acid long segments, each comprising four parallel aligned α-helices.
-Together, these annexin repeats of the core domain form a structure (slightly curved disk) that harbors Ca2 +- and phospholipid-binding sites.
-Thus, the annexin core domain can be considered as a peripheral membrane-binding module that associates with the cytosolic side of cell membranes, especially the plasma membrane, through Ca2 + ions bound to type II sites on the convex surface of the annexin disk.
+Structurally, annexins can be divided into two separately folded domains: an N-terminal domain of different length and sequence and a conserved C-terminal domain, which is often referred to as the annexin core.
+Annexin cores consist of four (eight for annexin A6) annexin repeat sequences, i.e. segments 70-80 amino acids long, each comprising four α-helices aligned in parallel.
+Together, these annexin repeats of the core domain form a structure (slightly curved disk) that harbors Ca2 + and phospholipid binding sites.
+The annexin core domain can therefore be considered as a peripheral membrane-binding module that associates with the cytosolic side of cell membranes, especially the plasma membrane, through Ca2 + ions bound to type II sites on the convex surface of the annexin disk.
 The concave surface of the membrane-bound annexin core faces the cytosol and is extended by the N-terminal domain.
-This N-terminal domain is about 150 amino acids long, and differs in sequence between the different annexins.
-Because of this molecular arrangement, the N-terminal domain of membrane-bound annexins is available for interactions with soluble cytosolic proteins.
+This N-terminal domain is about 150 amino acids long and differs in sequence between the various annexins.
+Due to this molecular arrangement, the N-terminal domain of membrane-bound annexins is available for interactions with soluble cytosolic proteins.

 Many such interaction partners have now been identified.
-Most notably, these include Ca2 +-binding proteins of the EF-hand type, such as members of the S100 protein family.
-S100-annexin interactions are thought to play a role in membrane fusion by an S100 protein linking two phospholipid membrane-bound annexin proteins.
-The structures and different interactions of S100-annexin complexes may suggest that there are multiple possible forms of protein-protein recognition in this process (Rintala-Dempsey AC et al. 2008).
+These mainly include Ca2 +-binding proteins of the EF-hand type, such as members of the S100 protein family.
+S100-annexin interactions are thought to play a role in membrane fusion by linking two annexin proteins bound to phospholipid membranes.
+The structures and different interactions of S100-annexin complexes may suggest that there are several possible forms of protein-protein recognition in this process (Rintala-Dempsey AC et al. 2008).

 Despite a high degree of sequence and structural similarity, the various annexins appear to differ in their affinity for Ca2 + and phospholipids.
-It is likely that AnxA2 and A6 are more sensitive to Ca2 +, i.e., they bind to acidic phospholipids and cell membranes at lower Ca2 + concentrations than AnxA4 and A5.
-The graded membrane-binding response of different annexins to Ca2 + elevation appears to be important for their function in plasma membrane repair, with more Ca2 + -sensitive annexins acting at an early stage and less sensitive ones acting later when higher Ca2 + levels are reached.
+It can be assumed that AnxA2 and A6 are more sensitive to Ca2 +, i.e. they bind to acidic phospholipids and cell membranes at lower Ca2 + concentrations than AnxA4 and A5.
+The graded membrane binding response of different annexins to Ca2 + elevation appears to be important for their function in plasma membrane repair, with more Ca2 + -sensitive annexins acting at an early stage and less sensitive ones acting later, when higher Ca2 + levels are reached.

 Literature